SitecorePowerShell/Book/interactive-dialogs.md

 ### Confirmation

+The *Confirmation* dialog is a way to verify with the user before proceeding.

 **Example:** The following displays a modal dialog with an OK or Cancel confirmation.
 ```powershell
 Show-Confirm -Title "Click OK to acknowledge SPE is great!"